 So much so, that I don’t even think “revolution” can be accurately applied to the happenings of 1776, for the United States did not revolve back to the point it started, but rather evolved into something better than it was before.
 And she has continued to evolve and grow in ways few countries ever have.

 I don’t believe Americans today truly grasp how rare the outcome of the American War for Independence truly was.
 We’re spoiled by living with the fruits of its outcome without really grasping the magnitude and gravity of its occurrence.
+The fact that the government created in 1787 is the same government we have today is staggeringly remarkable—considering that the citizenry was a simmering well of angst ready to explode.

 This quote from the Declaration of Independence summarizes the gravity with which the Americans entered into a war with England: “Prudence, indeed, will dictate that Governments long established should not be changed for light and transient causes; and accordingly all experience hath shewn, that mankind are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to which they are accustomed”.